 Tell you what:

-People have been photographing cemeteries for decades.
 The practice has become more popular in recent years, fuelled by the rise of social media, and there are now numerous photographers who work at graveyards realizing their artistic vision.

 (I found this to be quite surprising, but maybe that’s because I’m one of the superstitious ones haha.)